Memorable Manitobans: John Harvard (1938-2016)

 Journalist, MP (1988-1993), MP (1993-1997), MP (1997-2000), MP (2000-2004), Lieutenant-Governor of Manitoba (2004-2009).

-Born Harvard Heidman at Glenboro on 4 June 1938, son of Adalgrimur “Harry” Heidman (1891-1965) and Mabel Olivera Johnson (1897-1979), he adopted the name John Harvard when he became a broadcast journalist.
-He worked from 1957 to 1988 for the CBC and CJOB radio and television stations, and received an ACTRA award in 1976.
+He dropped his surname when he became a broadcast journalist.
+He worked from 1957 to 1988 for the CBC and CJOB radio and television stations, and received the 1976 ACTRA award for best broadcaster.

-In recognition of his community service, he received the Canada 125 Commemorative Medal (1992), Queen Elizabeth II Golden Jubilee Medal (2002), and Queen Elizabeth II Diamond Jubilee Medal (2012).
+A member of the Privy Council of Canada, and In recognition of his community service, he also received the Canada 125 Commemorative Medal (1992), Queen Elizabeth II Golden Jubilee Medal (2002), and Queen Elizabeth II Diamond Jubilee Medal (2012).
 He was inducted into the Order of the Falcon (2000), Order of Manitoba (2004), and Order of St. John (2007).
-He received an honorary doctorate from the University of Manitoba (2005).
+He received an honorary doctorate of laws from the University of Manitoba (2005) and was inducted as a Knight of the Society of St. John (2009).

 He died at Winnipeg on 9 January 2016.